Hungary and France meet for the first time in 16 years, with Les Bleus having got their first win in Budapest on their last visit in 1990.

 • This is France's tenth EURO, and their eighth in a row; they last failed to qualify for the 1988 event.

 • All France's games in Hungary have been against the home side in Budapest.
-Their record is W1 D1 L6; this is their first game at the Puskás Aréna.
+Their record in the city is W1 D1 L6; this is their first game at the Puskás Aréna.

 Links and trivia